 - Socially Conscious

-Depending on the validity of this theory multi-sensory instruction has become increasingly important when teaching students born during generation y.
+Depending on the validity of this theory, multi-sensory structured literacy reading curriculum has become increasingly important when teaching students born during generation y.
 Because these students are more difficult to entertain it is important to use instruction that will keep them engaged and focused.
-Programs like Reading Horizons and others that use multi-sensory instruction would be beneficial for teaching current students.
+Programs like Reading Horizons elementary reading program and reading intervention curriculum and others that use multi-sensory instruction would be beneficial for teaching current students.

 Despite this theory that generation y students are more difficult to teach I also found an article that discussed how generation y is the most education-minded generation in history.